particle-iot/docs/src/content/hardware/migration-guides/muon-bsom-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

 - All GPIO are 3.3V only and are not 5V tolerant

-Certain GPIO will change state at boot, or cause the MCU to enter a special mode.
-See the [boot mode pins](#boot-mode-pins) section, below, for more information.

 The following M.2 SoM pins are used for internal functions on the Muon and are not available on the expansion connector and cannot be used as GPIO: